Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 "Yes.
 I left politics behind for a very good reason," Kirk agreed.
 "Winning, you think?"

 "Hell yeah we’re winning.
-Come on, you watch the news, you have to know about that Hunter system that got liberated…"
+Come on, you watch the news, you have to know about that Hunter system that got liberated..."

 "Mordor," Kirk’s head slowly dipped in his version of a nod as he handed over Lee’s beer and peeled a slice of lemon peel into Darcy’s drink.
 "That makes two systems named for the works of Tolkien, I believe.
 I wonder how many there will be eventually?"

 Lee shook his head.
 "Nah, Mordor won’t keep that name for long.
-It’ll go on the chart as whatever the natives call it… poor bastards."
+It’ll go on the chart as whatever the natives call it... poor bastards."

 Darcy looked around. "...I haven’t heard from Lewis and his team, actually.
 What are they up to?
 Something new?"